Skip to main content

 Aware Super can assist with estimating how long your pension might last and incorporating Centrelink eligibility estimates, where relevant.

-From May 11 2026, Aware Super will start to have access to your new account to help answer any questions you may have.
-You can call them on 1300 650 873 between 8:00am to 8:00pm (AEST) on weekdays.
+If you have any questions about your new account, call us on 1300 650 873 between 8:00am to 8:00pm (AEST) on weekdays.

 You can learn more about Aware Super’s advice and guidance offering here.